vikingdata/articles/tools/general/Linux_general.md

             * Use /cygdrive/c/GoogleDrive/
 	    * which corresponds to c:\GoogleDrive in Windows
     * If Linux, Unix, or Mac, mount the drive wherever,
-    * Save the drive in a shell variable "GoogleDrive"
-        * ex : export GoogleDrive=/cygdrive/c/GoogleDrive/
-* In cygwin or Linux make sure "pass" is installed

 * Install [Butttercup]https://buttercup.pw/)
 * In ButterCup
     * choose vault
     * Then file
-    * Save the file in your Google Drive
+    * Save the file in your Google Drive directory.
     * Add a very good password for the vault.
 * Now you can make groups, add customer entries to groups, and save passwords.
     * Don't forget to name the custom field or it won't let you save.